NickGhignatti/casimo/docs/report.md

 ### Roles
 - **Product Owner**: Luca Patrignani,  responsible for monitoring the project’s progress, ensuring alignment with business objectives, coordinating the development team, and also serving as a developer.
-- **Team member**: Nicolò Ghignatti, member of the dev team which is repsonsible for the project's progress.
+- **Team member**: Nicolò Ghignatti, member of the dev team which is responsible for the project's progress.
 - **Stakeholder**: Marco Galeri, project sponsor and responsible for the product’s quality and usability.
 He also serves as a developer.

 ### YouTrack